Vyral/christal-johnson/_posts/2022-01-20-talking-plainly-about-being-a-landlord.md

 Today we’re going to talk about the investment rental market.
 A good buddy of mine sent me an article covering why there’s never been a better time to be a landlord.
 That’s funny because if you look in the news, there are a lot of different opinions floating around.
 I think the truth is somewhere in between, so let’s talk about why that is.

-**You can watch the full episode above, or you can skip to each section using the timestamps provided below:&nbsp;**
+**You can watch the full episode above, or you can skip to each section using the timestamps provided:&nbsp;**

 0:00 — Introducing today’s topic